To contact mentors, please email them through SIS.

 Brian Shetka

-Language Arts Mentor & Social Studies/Humanities Program Leader
+Social Studies Mentor & Program Leader

 At Williamsburg Learning, we strive to provide each student with mentors who profoundly value transformational learning.
 Brian is such a mentor.
 Brian has extensive work experience, including construction, warehouse work, technical support, management, and now mentoring at Williamsburg.
 He loves bringing the various skills and knowledge learned from these different backgrounds to his role as a mentor.
 In his own words, “I love finding ways to help students discover and learn on their own terms, allowing each student, with their unique backgrounds, to find their own way to reach their greatest potential.”
 Brian has always loved to learn and is excited to share this love with your student.